FeroseHameed/random-shape-cognition1012/README.md

   •	Order of highlighted shapes will be outputted from an array

-  •	User’s shape identification record will be recorded in an object-based array
+  •	User records will be stored in an object-based array

   •	Object will consist of User’s username, quantity of highlighted shapes reached and the date and time of the acheivement